HL7/US-Core/input/intro-notes/StructureDefinition-us-core-average-blood-pressure-intro.md

 **Each Observation Must Support:**

 1.  clinically relevant time-period for the average of blood pressure readings
+2.  <span class="bg-success" markdown="1">a performer</span><!-- new-content -->
-2. a result value for the average systolic blood pressure
+3. a result value for the average systolic blood pressure
-3. a result value for the average diastolic blood pressure
+4. a result value for the average diastolic blood pressure
-4.  a reason if the value is absent*
+5.  a reason if the value is absent*

 *see guidance below